-Our original article about the differences between Red Hat OpenShift and Red Hat OpenStack Platform still gets a lot of Web traffic, despite it being seven years old.
-We thought it was time to revisit the topic of differences between OpenShift and OpenStack.
-To start, let’s look at the advantages that VMs offered over traditional, legacy hardware solutions.
+Our article about the differences between Red Hat OpenShift and Red Hat OpenStack Platform gets a lot of Web traffic so we wanted to take a closer look at this topic.
+To start, let’s look at the advantages that VMs offer over traditional, legacy hardware solutions.

 The Virtualization Revolution

 When virtualization came onto the scene, the ability to add new applications to existing hardware took the familiar concept of an operating system running an application and made it more manageable, more scalable and therefore more efficient.
 By deploying an IaaS platform, such as Red Hat OpenStack Platform, VMs can be run natively, to meet the hyperscale-demands of massive network providers, and can even provide Bare Metal as a Service for high performance applications - without the usual management complexity.
 Natively, Red Hat OpenStack Platform runs VMs and bare metal, but when paired with Red Hat OpenShift, it can also handle containers – more on that later.
 Consider this platform the most prevalent model, powering the majority of workloads.

 The Container Evolution

 Containers are self “contained,” meaning they don’t each need their own operating system and therefore are much more agile, easier to maintain and iterate upon and therefore, easier to bring-to-market.
 Because of this simplicity, containers can be deployed almost anywhere – from low-powered edge devices, to cloud service providers to core data centers.
 Because of this simplicity, the underlying infrastructure is less relevant because containers are designed to be resilient at the application layer instead of relying on infrastructure for high availability.